Are you one of those countless people whose dream is to become a Flight Attendant (FA for short)?

 Stewardess or Steward (the common title back in the old days), is still used in many parts of the world.

-You not only get paid to fly as an FA.
+Getting paid to fly as an FA is not the only benefit.
 The airline also pays 100% of your hotel room cost, and they typically pay you for 24/7 per-diem while you’re on duty.